-Set your credit limit and draw amount, then compare the cost of a line of credit draw against a lump sum working capital loan.
+Set your credit limit and draw amount, then compare the cost of a line of credit draw against a lump sum merchant cash advance.

 Interest is only charged on the amount you draw, not the full credit limit.